 Niimi Nankichi at the Tōkyō School of Foreign Languages

 In 1932, Nankichi went to study at the Tōkyō School of Foreign Languages (nowadays the Tōkyō University of Foreign Studies 東京外国語大学 Tōkyō Gaikokugo Daigaku in Fuchū).
 During his studies, he contracted tuberculosis and was forced to return to his hometown in 1936.
 There, he found another position as an assistant teacher in an elementary school but was dismissed for health reasons in the summer of 1937.
 In 1938, he became a teacher of English, Japanese and agriculture at a girls' school.
-Three years later, his first book (良寛物語 手毬と鉢の子 Ryōkan monogatari temari to Hachi no ko) was published, followed in 1942 by the fairy tale collection Ojīsan no rampu, おぢいさんのランプ, "Grand-father's Lamp").
+Three years later, his first book (良寛物語 手毬と鉢の子 Ryōkan Monogatari temari to Hachi no ko) was published, followed in 1942 by the fairy tale collection Ojīsan no rampu, おぢいさんのランプ, "Grand-father's Lamp").
 In early 1943, Nankichi's health deteriorated dramatically.
 He died in March 1943 at the age of 29.
-Due to his early death and his profession of teacher, Niimi is often associated with the author Miyazawa Kenji, who died at the age of 37.
+Due to his premature death and teaching profession, Niimi is often associated with the author Miyazawa Kenji, who died at the age of 37.

 On 5 June 1994, the 50th anniversary of Niimi Nankichi's death and his 80th birthday, his hometown Handa inaugurated the Niimi Nankichi Memorial Museum (新美南吉記念館 Niimi Nankichi Kinenkan) in his honour.
 In 1983, the "Niimi Nankichi Youth Literature Prize" was established as one of the three annual "Akai Tori" awards in children's literature.